 The Wilson Center is recognized by Ashoka, Echoing Green, and the US Department of State as a thought leader in best practices in social enterprise and entrepreneurship.
 Executive Director Rebecca Tekula is on the Executive Committe of the Academy of Management (AOM) Public and Nonprofit Management Division.
-Currently she serves as membership chair, and from 2013 to 2016 will serve as Communications Officer.
+Currently she serves as membership chair, and from 2013 to 2016 served as Communications Officer.
 The AOM is a professional association of over 18,000 scholars of management from 120 countries.
 Additionally, Dr. Tekula has also served on the Conference Planning Committee and as Co-Chair of the Innovation and Entrepreneurship Track for the Association of Research on Nonprofit and Voluntary Action (ARNOVA).

 Conferences and Events

 Conferences and speaking events provide the Center with a platform to foster critical conversations with key stakeholders throughout the year.

 Not-for-Profit Leadership Summit: The Wilson Center is a co-sponsor of this full-day annual gathering of over 700 nonprofit leaders in Westchester.
 Keynotes include attorney generals and state senators.
-All Pace University students are invited to attend for free.
+Pace University students are invited to attend for free.

-U.S. Department of State Social Entrepreneurship Panel: Each year the Wilson Center leads a panel or course on social entrepreneurship for international delegates through the State Department Visitors Program.
-Up to 90 delegates attend each year.
+U.S. Department of State Social Entrepreneurship Panel: Each year the Wilson Center leads a panel or course on social entrepreneurship for international delegates through the State Department's International Visitors Program; up to 90 delegates attend each year.
 Past panelists have included Acumen Fund officers and Pace Faculty.
 More recently. through the U.S. Department of State’s Community Solutions Program the Wilson Center hosted a Community Solutions Fellow (CSF) from Nepal.